mysql/mysql-utilities/doc/man/mysqldbimport.rst

 .. option::  --no-headers, -h

-   Do not display the column headers - ignored for GRID format.
+   Do not display the column headers.
+This option is ignored for GRID-format output.

 .. option:: --quiet, -q